A dark blue TraitLab logo

 Lastly, Type 9s will feel less obligated to carefully follow widely accepted social norms, rules, and regulations in several areas of life.
 They may opt for an unconventional or even rebellious approach.

-Type 9s are usually high on Extraversion
+Type 9s vary widely on Extraversion

 Type 9s vary widely on the Extraversion/Introversion spectrum.
 Some Type 9s are highly extraverted, others are highly introverted, and most are somewhere in between the extremes.
 In general, Extraversion describes one’s social enthusiasm, positive emotionality, and assertiveness.